cove86/cove86/README.md

 ### Hi there 👋, my name is Ash

 I have been an Application Support Engineer for the last 6 years and am currently studying development in my spare time.
+I'm comfortable using Python & Javascript and the concepts of Object Oriented Programming.

 Skills: SQL / HTML / CSS / Javascript / Python / Git